Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

       CUPS Server->>CUPS Server: Verify if any of the `keys` from CUPS request match the `fwKeyChecksum` alt no match
-        CUPS Server->>CUPS Server: Throw as this indicates a misconfiguration else one of the keys match `fwKeyChecksum`
-        CUPS Server->>Facade Function: Retrieve firmware upgrade file Facade Function->>Storage account: Download firmware file
+        CUPS Server->>CUPS Server: Throw as this indicates a misconfiguration else one of the keys matches `fwKeyChecksum` CUPS Server->>Facade Function: Retrieve firmware upgrade file Facade Function->>Storage account: Download firmware file
-        CUPS Server->>Concentrator: CUPS response with firmware upgrade requested end
+        CUPS Server->>Concentrator: CUPS response with firmware upgrade fields populated end
     end
 ```